 Mike Hintze is a partner at Hintze Law PLLC and a recognized leader in privacy and data protection law, policy, and strategy.
 He was previously Chief Privacy Counsel at Microsoft, where, for over 18 years, he advised on data protection compliance globally, and helped lead the company’s strategic initiatives on privacy differentiation and public policy.
-Mike also teaches privacy law at the University of Washington School of Law, serves as an advisor to the American Law Institute’s project on Information Privacy Principles, and has served on multiple advisory boards for the International Association of Privacy Professionals and other organizations.
+Mike also teaches privacy law at the University of Washington School of Law, is a Senior Fellow with the Future of Privacy Forum, serves as an adviser to the American Law Institute’s project on Information Privacy Principles, and has been a member of multiple advisory boards for the International Association of Privacy Professionals and other organizations.
 Mike has testified before Congress, state legislatures, and European regulators; and he is a sought-after speaker and regular writer on data protection issues.

 Prior to joining Microsoft, Mike was an associate with Steptoe & Johnson LLP, which he joined following a judicial clerkship with the Washington State Supreme Court.
 Mike is a graduate of the University of Washington and the Columbia University School of Law.

 University of Washington School of Law, Affiliate Instructor of Law, 2014-present

 Future of Privacy Forum (FPF), Senior Fellow, 2018-present